Friedrich Tiedemann

 Friedrich Tiedemann FRS HFRSE (23 August 1781 – 22 January 1861) was a German anatomist and physiologist.
 He was an expert on the anatomy of the brain.

-Tiedemann spent most of his life as professor of anatomy and physiology at Heidelberg, a position to which he was appointed in 1816, after having filled the chair of anatomy and zoology for ten years at Landshut, and died at Munich.
+Tiedemann spent most of his career as professor of anatomy and physiology at Heidelberg University, a position to which he was appointed in 1816, after having filled the chair of anatomy and zoology for ten years at Landshut.
 He was elected member of the Royal Swedish Academy of Sciences in 1827.
 In 1836, he was elected Honorary Fellow of the Royal College of Surgeons in Ireland.

 Life

 Tiedemann was born at Cassel in Prussia (now central Germany), the eldest son of Dietrich Tiedemann (1748–1803), a philosopher and psychologist of considerable repute.

 Friedrich studied medicine at Marburg, Bamberg and Würzburg Universities from 1798 and graduated in 1802.
 Undertaking practical experience he gained his doctorate (MD) from Marburg in 1804, but soon abandoned practice.

-From 1804 he became a Docent, lecturing in Physiology and Comparative Osteology at Marburg University.
-In only one year (1805) he was raised to Professor aged only 24.
-This was as Professor of Zoology, Human Anatomy and Comparative Anatomy at Landshut University.
-In 1816 he moved to Heidelberg University as Professor of Physiology and Anatomy and remained there until retiring in 1849.
+From 1804, he became a Docent, lecturing in Physiology and Comparative Osteology at Marburg University.
+The following year, at only 24 years of age, he became Professor of Zoology, Human Anatomy and Comparative Anatomy at Landshut University.
+In 1816, he moved to Heidelberg University as Professor of Physiology and Anatomy and remained there until his retirement in 1849.

 He was elected a Foreign Fellow of the Royal Society of London in 1832 and an Honorary Fellow of the Royal Society of Edinburgh in 1838.

 He died in Munich on 22 January 1861.
 He is buried in the Alter Südfriedhof in Munich (Old South Cemetery).